openstack-infra/zuul/doc/source/developer/javascript.rst

 Zuul Web Javascript
 ===================

-zuul-web has an html, css and javascript component that is managed using Javascript toolchains.
+zuul-web has an html, css and javascript component, `zuul-dashboard`, that is managed using Javascript toolchains.
 It is intended to be served by zuul-web directly from zuul/web/static in the simple case, or to be published to an alternate static web location, such as an Apache server.